Scobalula/Bo3OnScreenRainDrops/README.md

 #using scripts\zm\_zm_postfx_rain_drops;
 ```

-Finally, compile your map/mod to see the changes, if all went well and you've added some items, there should be some dropping with the zombies!
+Finally, compile your map/mod to see the changes, if all went well, you should have rain drops on your screen that disables when in-doors!

 # Adding In-Door Triggers